AET-DevOps25/team-releaserangers/README.md

 You can manually adapt the `.env` file or the `genai/.env` file to change the GenAI provider or other settings.

+For running any other GenAI provider except Google Gemini, you need to remove the `FILE_PARSING` variable from the `genai/.env` file.

 E.g. for using OpenWebUI instead of Gemini, you can change the variables in the `genai/.env` file to:

 ```bash